Role of the membrane for mechanosensing by tethered channels

 where $\hatu^2 \equiv \pi \kappa_{\rm{b}}(\ell_{c}-\ell_{\rm{eq}})^2 \eta_{+}\eta_{-}(\eta_{+}+\eta_{-})$~\cite{Suppl_mat}.
 Further constants are $X \equiv -\Gamma_e - \log[b \xi/2]$ and $Y\equiv (1 + 2 X + 2 X^2)/4$; $X$ and $Y$ are both positive for $b\xi<1$.

 Eq.~(\ref{eq_Overall_energy_simpl}) allows to calculate how membrane energy changes with channel shape.
 The first term $\hatu^2 b$ results from membrane thickness perturbations $u$ around the channel.
 This energy is independent of $F$ and penalizes radial expansion.
 Note that $\hatu^2$ may change with channel deformation if the hydrophobic thickness varies.
+Other small-scale effects, such as tilt of the lipids, bending of their acyl chains, and the detailed channel structure may also affect $\hatu^2$.
 The second term in Eq.~(\ref{eq_Overall_energy_simpl}) results from membrane tension.
 This energy contribution usually decreases with radius $b$, except when the channel is very conical $\alpha^2 X > 1$.
 The two last terms in Eq.~(\ref{eq_Overall_energy_simpl}) contain the effect of the force.
 An important role of the conical shape is evident from the occurrence of $\alpha$ in both terms.
 In the following, we use $\calFm$ to analyze the energetics of channel deformation.

 \paragraph{Conical deformation.--}We first study a change of the conical angle $\alpha$.
 For an initially closed channel with $\alpha =\alpha_c$, the angle may change during gating as $\alpha_c\rightarrow\alpha_c+\Delta\alpha$.
 The membrane favors such a channel deformation if the energy is reduced as $\calFm(\alpha_c +\Delta \alpha)-\calFm(\alpha_c) <0$.
 Fig.~\ref{fig_angular_def}a indicates how $\calFm$ changes with $\Delta\alpha$.
 A force $F$ tilts the energy function, making conical deformation favorable in one angular direction and unfavorable in the other.
 For physiologically low membrane tension $<10^{-1} \gamma_S$, Fig.~\ref{fig_angular_def}a illustrates that membrane energy varies almost linearly with $\Delta\alpha$.
 In this case, Eq.~(\ref{eq_Overall_energy_simpl}) yields